MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-arithmetic-operators.md

 # Arithmetic operators

 This article contains examples of how to use the type conversion rules for arithmetic operators.
 The examples illustrate how the operators should be used and the effect of the type conversion that the AL compiler performs.
-The examples have been divided into groups corresponding to the data types in AL.
+The examples are divided into groups corresponding to the data types in AL.

 ## Unary arithmetic operators